-When the Run button on the BELD4 Data Generation tool interface is clicked, a csh script file is generated under the scenarios/"scenario name"/scripts directory.
+When the Run button on the BELD4 Data Generation tool interface is clicked, a c-shell (csh) script file is generated under the scenarios/"scenario name"/scripts directory.
 This file is submitted to the system as a queue job after the user clicks OK, and a log file for the job execution will be generated after the queue job is finished.
 Users should always check for error messages in the log file, based on the information provided in the Message Box (shown in Figure 8).

-The outputs produced by the tool are the following two files, which are stored under the scenarios/"scenario name"/share_data directory:
+The outputs produced by the tool are the following files, which are stored under the "scenario name"/share_data and "scenario name"/output4CMAQ/app/ toCMAQ directories:

-- beld4{Gird Name}{NLCD/MODIS Data Year}.nc (beld4_TESTGRIDS_2006.nc for the test_case scenario) both netCDF and I/O API formatted files containing gridded percentage data for imperviousness, canopy, 194 tree species, 40 NLCD/MODIS land cover classes, and 42 BELD4 crops are created.
-The netCDF domain- and resolution-specific data file is a required input to the Crop Site Info Generation tool discussed in the next section.
-CMAQ bi-directional NH3 modeling, required the I/O API formated BELD4 output file - beld4{Grid Name}{ NLCD/MODIS Data Year}.txt (beld4_TESTGRIDS_2006.txt for the test_case scenario) - a text table containing gridded percentage data for imperviousness, canopy, and 40 NLCD/MODIS land cover classes for a specific domain and grid resolution.
+beld4{Gird Name}{NLCD/MODIS Data Year}.nc (beld4_TESTGRIDS_2006.nc for the test_case scenario) - both NetCDF and I/O API formatted files containing gridded percentage data for imperviousness, canopy, 194 tree species, 40 NLCD/MODIS land cover classes, and 42 BELD4 crops are created.
+The NetCDF domain- and resolutionspecific data file is a required input to the Crop Site Info Generation tool discussed in the next section.
+CMAQ bi-directional NH3 modeling requires the I/O API formatted BELD4 output file under the "scenario name"/output4CMAQ/app/toCMAQ directory. beld4{Grid Name}{ NLCD/MODIS Data Year}.txt (beld4_TESTGRIDS_2006.txt for the test_case scenario) - a text table containing gridded percentage data for imperviousness, canopy, and 40 NLCD/MODIS land cover classes for a specific domain and grid resolution.